devops-360-online/go-with-me-ml/docs/03-deployment/kubernetes-setup.md

 # ML Inference Platform: Kubernetes Deployment Guide

 This guide walks you through deploying the ML Inference Platform on Kubernetes step by step.
+I'm running in Kind for now testing locally.

 ## Understanding the Architecture